Skip to main content Go to home page

 If your situation falls into one of the categories below, it is unlikely your objection will be successful unless you can provide additional reasons and documentation to justify a further reduction:

-1. If you made a voluntary disclosure before or during an investigation, or if your payroll tax shortfall was due to an oversight, and the penalty tax rate has already been reduced to reflect this.
+4. If you made a voluntary disclosure before or during an investigation and the penalty tax rate has already been reduced to reflect this.
+This is because your cooperation has already been taken into consideration with a reduced penalty rate rather than the standard 25%.

-2. Interest imposed at market rates represents compensation to the Victorian Government to cover the costs of your payroll tax shortfall.
+5. Interest imposed at market rates represents compensation to the State Government to cover the costs of your payroll tax shortfall.
 It does not constitute a penalty.
 We therefore do not ordinarily reduce interest, even if you have taken reasonable care to comply with your obligations, or circumstances beyond your control have caused your failure to comply.

 Even if you have lodged an objection, you must still pay your assessment in full by the due date or you may be charged late payment interest.
 If your objection is successful, we will refund any amount overpaid with interest.